anagm17/ana-garcia-portfolio/final_project_AnaGarcia.md

 Detailed questions and responses can be found [here](https://anagm17.github.io/ana-garcia-portfolio/googleform.html)

 #### Findings
-Overall, the user research illuminated more areas where I can strengtten the story whether it be by providing more in-depth information or including additional data.
+Overall, the user research illuminated more areas where I can strengthen the story whether it be by providing more in-depth information or including additional data.
 I believe in adding this it will also help clarify who the target audience is.
 Otherwise, the visualizations I have now are strong with the exception of the first chart and its missing key.

 ## [Back to main page](https://anagm17.github.io/ana-garcia-portfolio/)